aguirrejuanse/aguirrejuanse/README.md

 # Hey, I'm Juanse 👋🏻

-A Frontend Developer specializing in React projects with education and experience in Digital Marketing.
+A Software Developer specializing in React.js and Next.js projects with education and experience in Digital Marketing.
 I like to mix these fields because I can understand the business from the marketing and development areas.

 Currently I’m living in Mendoza, Argentina, working remotely at Effectus Software — a mobile & web applications development agency.